xjcway123/SVACL/README.md

 2.You can find the implementation code for the RQ1-RQ5 section experiments in the corresponding folders.
 The results obtained from the experiment are also in the corresponding folder.

 ## About model
-You can obtain our saved model and reproduce our results through the <a href=">model link</a>
+You can obtain our saved model and reproduce our results through the <a href="">model link</a>